Cripple Walls and Balloon Framing Retrofits

-Split level homes such as the one shown above, which were common in the thirties and forties, as a rule have balloon framing.
+Split level homes such as the one shown above, which were common in the thirties and forties, almost always have balloon framing.
 This is because the main lower floor is nailed to the side of the garage wall.
-In other words, first they built the garage with the room above it and then nailed the floor of the main house to the side of it.
+In other words, first they built the garage with the room above it, and then nailed the floor of the main house to the side of it.